Tennessee Football Gameday Information

 With much construction underway on campus, new and returning visitors will see the following changes:

-- All lanes of Neyland Drive approaching campus are open for the football season as renovation work continues on the Henley Bridge over the nearby Tennessee River.
+- All lanes of Neyland Drive approaching campus are open for the football season.

 - "Cone Zone" signs featuring a hard hat-wearing Smokey have been placed around campus, helping direct motorists and pedestrians to find campus parking and detour around the construction.
 The latest information on campus construction can be found at conezone.utk.edu.